-Creative Writing is a one-semester course that allows students to expand their writing skills.
+Grades 10, 11, 12 Creative Writing is a one-semester course that allows students to expand their writing skills.
 It is a survey course that covers many genres of writing, including poetry, short fiction and drama.
 The students explore the various forms within each genre through writing their own work and reading pieces by published authors.

-S048 Fantasy and Sci-Fi

-Students in this course will study how fantasy and science fiction in literature and pop culture has transformed the world we live in today.
+S048 Fantasy and Sci-Fi Grades 10, 11, 12 .5 Credit Students in this course will study how fantasy and science fiction in literature and pop culture has transformed the world we live in today.
 Students will study a variety of authors of speculative fiction in variety of genres, from J.R.R.
 Tolkien to J.K.
 Rowling, from H.G.
 Wells to Suzanne Collins to Steven Spielberg.

-S061 Murder, Mystery and Madness Grades 10, 11, 12

-Students in this class will study the development of mystery literature from its early days with Edgar Allan Poe and Sir Arthur Conan Doyle to modern mystery writers like Agatha Christie to contemporary masters like Patricia Cornwell.
+S061 Murder, Mystery and Madness Grades 10, 11, 12 .5 credit Students in this class will study the development of mystery literature from its early days with Edgar Allan Poe and Sir Arthur Conan Doyle to modern mystery writers like Agatha Christie to contemporary masters like Patricia Cornwell.
 Select mystery films may also be shown.
 Students may be expected to put on a murder mystery as a final assessment of the course.

-S062 The Educated Mind

-This class is aimed at providing students with a basis of general knowledge in areas such as history, literature, entertainment, and science, by using competitive quiz programs such as Jeopardy and Who Wants to Be a Millionaire as a background.
+S062 The Educated MindGrades 10, 11, 12.5 creditThis class is aimed at providing students with a basis of general knowledge in areas such as history, literature, entertainment, and science, by using competitive quiz programs such as Jeopardy and Who Wants to Be a Millionaire as a background.
 Students will enjoy learning the information that is the basis of our American culture while understanding the importance of being a well-rounded citizen.